OpenIdentityPlatform/OpenIdentityPlatform.org/blog/openam-openig-websocket.md

   ]
 }
 ```
-We need to remove headers fromt the client original HTTP request to establish a proper WebSocket connection from OpenIG instance to secured-service.
+We need to remove headers from the client's original HTTP request to establish a proper WebSocket connection from OpenIG instance to the `secured-service`.

 Add OpenIG service to the `docker-compose.yml` file.